Close Menu

 What is Communio?

-Beginning in the fall of 2025, we will roll out a new program designed for undergraduate students at Whitworth, called Communio.
-Over the course of an academic year, a cohort of up to ten students will commit to sharing regular meals and conversation around a set of readings led principally by David Henreckson, professor of philosophy and director of the Weyerhaeuser Center for Christian Faith & Learning.
+Beginning in the fall of 2026, we rolled out a new program designed for undergraduate students at Whitworth, called Communio.
+Over the course of an academic year, a cohort of up to 10 students will commit to sharing regular meals and conversation around a set of readings led principally by David Henreckson, professor of philosophy and director of the Weyerhaeuser Center for Christian Faith & Learning.
 Communio meetings will be designed to build friendships and model hospitality, intellectually and practically (homecooked meals will be offered periodically at professors' homes).
-A typical meeting will last three hours (likely between 5-8 p.m.) with time for deep conversation centered around a shared experience of poetry, prose, nature or film.
+A typical meeting will last three hours (likely between 5-8 p.m. on a Saturday evening) with time for deep conversation centered around a shared experience of poetry, prose, nature or film.

 In a community of mutual respect and accountability, student-scholars will be asked to reflect (verbally and in writing) on their own understandings of calling and character.
 The student-leaders in Communio will also be given opportunities to develop their virtues and leadership skills through development of a capstone project via involvement in Weyerhaeuser Center programming.
 Projects might include hosting and interviewing scholars and artists in the Weyerhaeuser Speaker Series, hosting a PrimeTime event, and/or collaborative work with the chapel or the Dornsife Center for Community Engagement.